Reintegration of Students from Juvenile Correctional Facilities

 By law, this information is not to become part of the student’s educational record.

 This information is to be regarded as confidential except as provided in 20-A M.R.S.A. § 1055(11).
-This statute requires the Superintendent to convene a notification team within ten days of receiving notice of an alleged or adjudicated juvenile offense.
-This team must include the administrator/designee of the school building where the student attends, at least one classroom teacher to whom the student is assigned, a guidance counselor, and the student’s parent/guardian.
+This Superintendent/Designee (Principal) will convene a notification team within ten days of receiving notice of an alleged or adjudicated juvenile offense.
+This team must include the administrator of the school building where the student attends, at least one classroom teacher to whom the student is assigned, a guidance counselor, and the student’s parent/guardian.
 The notification team is to determine on the basis of need which school employees are entitled to receive this information.
-The Superintendent “shall ensure” that confidentiality training is provided to all school employees who have access to this information.

-As the composition of a specific notification or reintegration team depends upon the individual students, (one student will have different teachers than another, for example) and because teams are convened only as needed, the teams are not static.
-While determining who should be on a team is an easy matter, the determination of who has the “need to know” and, therefore, should be given or have access to confidential information is not necessarily so easy.
-Boards and Superintendents should contact MSMA or their school attorney when questions concerning confidentiality arise.
+As the composition of a specific notification or reintegration team depends upon the individual students (one student will have different teachers than another, for example) and because teams are convened only as needed, the teams are not static.